Killian1UP/airbnb-clone-project/README.md

 Database Design:
 The Airbnb Clone backend is built around several core entities.
 Each entity represents a table in the database, with defined relationships to ensure data consistency and integrity.

-1. Users
-Represents both guests and hosts who use the platform.
+1. Users: Represents both guests and hosts who use the platform.
 Key Fields:
 - id: Unique identifier for the user.
 - username: User's chosen username.